 2473 was founded in 2007 by just 7 students with the desire to learn how to build a robot.
 Today, the team has grown to over 70 students divided into several sub-teams that work together, constructing a complex robot by the end of each season.

-The 2473 FRC 2018 Cal Games are coming up!
 Building off of the 2018 season, this team looks to take the next step in becoming a cohesive group of individuals competing in robotics.
-The challenge this year is called FIRST Power Up and is detailed below.
+The challenge this year is called DESTINATION: DEEP SPACE and is detailed below.

-The hardware teams collaborate using Computer Aided Design (CAD) for planning the spacing distributions on the robot and ensures both accuracy and precision in the manufacturing of parts.
-The students operate machinery provided by the facilities at Cupertino High School to build their projects, and after an intense prototyping process under a strict schedule, high quality hardware is produced.
+The hardware teams collaborate using Computer Aided Design (CAD) for planning the spacing distributions on the robot and ensure both accuracy and precision in the manufacturing of parts.
+The students operate machinery provided by the facilities at Cupertino High School to build their projects, and after an intense prototyping process under a strict schedule, high-quality hardware is produced.

 Assisting with this process are our amazing mentors.
-With 8 mentors total for both the hardware and software subteams, they provide their time, knowledge, and expertise to guide students in the right direction.
+With 10 mentors total for both the hardware and software sub-teams, they provide their time, knowledge, and expertise to guide students in the right direction.
 Students are able to remain productive while also learning immensely under the selfless mentors, who donate several hours every week to working with us.